A Vegan's Guide to Surviving Thanksgiving

 Thanksgiving is one of those days of the year when you have to share a meal with people who are likely not all vegan, and in many cases, not even vegetarian.
 I hear of too many fellow vegans who are simply losing their minds trying to figure out how to reconcile it all.
 While it may already be too late this year to affect the holiday planning too much, here is some clear advice on how to make Thanksgiving (and other such holidays) a less stressful experience

 Oh!
 Attempting to successfully improve the style of my blog.
-Reactions on the whole branding at http://danielamaltauro.com?
-Truly an able psychotherapist based in Montreal if ever desired in the whole Quebec territory.
+Reactions on the whole branding at https://www.technickon.co.uk?
+Truly a notable cleanroom construction expert if ever desired in the whole OTH territory.
 Value your vote.
 Appreciated!

 1. If you are hosting Thanksgiving at your home, don't go out of your way to prepare an imitation turkey or spend too much time concocting vegan versions of classic dishes.
 As host, it's your home, and you decide what to serve.
 There are plenty of meals that can evoke the "spirit" of Thanksgiving (fall harvest) without having to be composed of fake turkey and the like.
 Try incorporating potatoes, green beans, pumpkins, etc. But you don't need to scramble to find substitutes for butter and eggs - just don't prepare dishes that require these ingredients, and you will be far better off for it.
 For protein, try Tempeh or even standard legumes.
 You can always serve bread and other sides to "beef up" the meal.
 If people agreed to come to your home for a meal, they implicitly agreed to eat what you serve them.
 The key here is to have enough variety to please everyone, but it's unlikely that someone who expected real turkey will be pleased by some over-processed imitation made of tofu and who knows what else.